Pymetheus/YoutubeExtractor/README.md

 **NOTE:** *Downloading videos or audio of content you do not own might be illegal in your country.
 This program is intended for educational purposes only.
-I am not responsible for any misuse of this program.*
+The author is not responsible for any misuse of this program.*

 ## Table of Contents